-Scholarship and High School Service Hours For more information on Scholarship opportunities please visit the following website: https://www.floridastudentfinancialaidsg.org/SAPHome/SAPHome?url=home
+For more information on Scholarship opportunities, please visit: https://floridabrightfutures.gov/

 Service Hours

 Service hours should be submitted to your school counselor to be added to the transcript.
 Please work with your guidance counselor to ensure your service hours are tracked and turned in so that all hours are documented within your student's transcript.